osmosis-labs/osmosis/x/bridge/README.md

 The **quarantine** mechanism ensures the smooth handling of inbound transfers, even during periods when asset activity is paused due to rate limiting, maintenance, or other factors that might otherwise halt the minting process.

 The **quarantine** solves the following problem: when the module is unable to process transfers for reasons like exceeding rate limits, maintenance shutdowns, or other transfer-blocking circumstances, it cannot accept new transfers.
-For outbound transfers, this is straightforward as new requests are simply rejected with an error message.
+For outbound transfers, this is straightforward, as new requests are simply rejected with an error message.
 However, managing inbound transfers is more complex.
 Users perceive inbound transfers as transactions to the dedicated **vault**, and since the incoming flow on external chains can't be directly controlled, users might continue sending transfers irrespective of module availability.

 Refunding these transfers could be an option, but it's neither efficient nor entirely secure.
 Therefore, the **quarantine** approach is employed.
 Transfers that cannot be minted immediately are placed in the **quarantine**, to be processed at a later, more suitable time.
 Crucially, **quarantine** does not block transfers; it merely defers them.
 This process is transparent, informing users that their transfers are delayed but will be processed as soon as conditions allow.